adamzap/landslide/README.md

 News
 ----

+**06/18/10** - You must now explicitly provide a source file to render.py. slides.md is no longer assumed.
+See help for more information.

 **06/11/10** - Current slideshows will need to be updated.
 As of tonight's changes (48024cfe), title slides are rendered like any other.
 This means that you must render them to an h1 element (`#` or `=` below).
 This is cleaner and more